Nghiauet/GitHub_Issues_Tagger/readme.md

 endpoint.
 ![Alt text](/images/image-8.png)
 Create training and test set
-# Step 2: Use simple Naive base model to benchmarch
+# Step 2: Use simple Naive base model to benchmark
 # step 3: Use MNLI model for zero shot task
 benchmark with topk and threshold methologies and compare with the naive base
 ![Alt text](/images/image-3.png)